 Protective and Stylistic Coating for Cars' Paint

-Camo car wrap is one of the many styles of vinyl wrap that are available for covering various cars’ original paint work.
-A distinguishing feature is its dark colors and flowing mixed patterns such as green, brown and grey, or the typical colors of military camouflage.
+A camo car wrap is one of the many vinyl wrap styles that cover various cars' original paintwork.
+A distinguishing feature is its dark colors and flowing mixed patterns such as green, brown, and grey, or the typical colors of military camouflage.

 Sometimes you get orange mixed with black and different shades of gray.
-The material can be purchased in rolls and then cut, shaped and applied to individual sections of a vehicle until the entire original paint color has been covered with the effect.
-Many additional types of wraps exist like chrome wraps and a wide variety of other colors.
+The material can be purchased in rolls and then cut, shaped, and applied to individual sections of a vehicle until the original paint color has been covered with the effect.
+Many additional types of wraps exist, like chrome coverings and various other colors .

-Some people think of these vinyl wraps with different colors and patterns as being another part of the paint protection film family.
-While the products are certainly related, they are not exactly the same, since PPF has no added aesthetic difference to the car in the vast majority of cases.
-Transparent PDF is a film that is applied chiefly for protection purposes, especially to protect the car against road debris such as rock chips.
+Some people think these vinyl wraps with different colors and patterns are another part of the paint protection film (PPF) family.
+While the products are certainly related, they are different since PPF has no added aesthetic difference to the car in most cases.
+Transparent PPF is a film applied chiefly for protection purposes, primarily to safeguard the vehicle against road debris such as rock chips.

-Vinyl does have some protective properties, and it can help to protect the original paint job of your car, but its primary purpose is aesthetic.
+Vinyl has some protective properties and can help protect your car's original paint job, but its primary purpose is aesthetic.

 Prototype and Test Car Camouflage

-Dazzle is the type of close-fitting vinyl camouflage that you see in spy shots from the track.
-It’s noticeable because of its distinctive checkered, zig-zagging, swirling and other patterns.
-These are not arbitrary, nor are they put there for pure aesthetic value.
-In fact, dazzle camouflage is designed to break up the patterns that your eye can normally form in order to recognize and distinguish between intricate shapes, and leave you just seeing an incoherent mass.
+Dazzle is the type of close-fitting vinyl camouflage you see in spy shots from the track.
+It's noticeable because of its distinctive checkered, zig-zagging, swirling, and other patterns.
+These designs are not arbitrary or put there for pure aesthetic value.
+In fact, dazzle camouflage is designed to break up the shapes and forms that the eye can typically see.
+Instead, a less-coherent mass is a visible result.

-This kind of camouflage dates back to the First World War, where it was applied to ships so that soldiers would see ships coming, but wouldn’t be able to tell what kind of ships they were and thus may not be able to prepare adequate defenses in time.
+This camouflage dates back to World War I when it was applied to ships.
+Sailors and soldiers could see approaching vessels but could not determine their type.
+This left them unprepared for a timely defense.
 So it is with soon-to-be-unveiled cars in testing.
-You see that it’s a car, but can’t really tell anything about it.
+You see it's a car, but you can't tell anything about it.

 How is Camo Vinyl Car Wrap Applied?

 Have you ever tried to apply a protective screen coating to the surface of your smartphone or tablet screen?
-These protectors are great, but the first time you do it you can end up with a few problems such as air bubbles.
-As it happens, the application of vinyl car wrap works on a similar principle, but of course is much more complex in the shapes.
+These protectors are great, but the first time you do it, you can end up with problems like air bubbles.
+As it happens, the application of vinyl car wrap works on a similar principle, but of course, there are more complex shapes to deal with.

-Rolls of material can be found online for between $50 and $70 for 10’ by 5’ vinyl.
-Checkout our vinyl sizing guide to figure out how much you need for your vehicle.
-You can get rolls in smaller sizes, too, of which you might need more to do a complete wrap of your car.
-Once you’ve got the vinyl wrap, you can get started.
+Rolls of material can be found online for between $50 to $70 for 10-foot by five-foot vinyl segments.
+Check out our vinyl sizing guide to figure out how much your vehicle needs.
+You can also get rolls in smaller sizes to help complete the job.
+With the vinyl wrap in hand, you're ready to start.

-Broadly speaking, you can use one of two methods to apply your wrap: wet or dry.
-The former is usually used when dealing with flat surfaces and isn’t suitable for any curved or concave surfaces.
-If you were doing a partial installation on your car on a flat area like the roof, hood, or one of the side panels, then you might use the wet method for the best results, especially if you’re a first timer.
-What makes it “wet” as a process is the application of application fluid, which you then have to squeegee out.
+Broadly speaking, you can use one of two methods to apply the wrap: wet or dry.
+The former is usually used when dealing with flat surfaces and isn't suitable for curved or concave surfaces.
+If you were doing a partial installation on your car on a flat area like the roof, hood, or side panel, then you might use the wet method for the best results, especially if you're a first-timer.
+What makes it "wet" is the use of application fluid, which you then have to squeegee out.

-The dry method is used by more professionals because it can be applied to whole vehicles.
-For those who know what they’re doing, it’s faster and cleaner, and results in vinyl that’s also easier to remove, which is an important part of what makes vinyl beneficial to a car compared to things like ceramic coating (more benefits further below).
-Squeegees are still used, but this time to get out any signs of air bubbles that might be there during the aligning and application process.
+More professionals use the dry method because it can be applied to entire vehicles.
+For those who know what they're doing, it's faster and cleaner.
+It results in vinyl that's also easier to remove, which is an essential part of what makes vinyl beneficial to a car compared to ceramic coating.
+Squeegees are used primarily to remove any signs of air bubbles.

 Benefits of Getting Camo Car Wrap

-There are several great benefits to wrapping your car or truck.
+Several great benefits come with wrapping your car or truck .

-The first thing is that camo is very distinctive on cars since there are no OEMs that would offer camo as a standard OEM color, not on a car at least.
-Some motorcycles have it, but that’s different.
-In a sea of black, white and silver cars, your custom coloring can really look distinct and unique.
+The first thing is that camo is very distinctive on cars since no automakers offer camo as a standard color, not on a vehicle, at least.
+Some motorcycles have it, but that's different.
+Your custom coloring can look distinct and unique in a sea of black, white, and silver cars.

-Another great benefit is that vinyl protects the original paint.
-When the film is applied using the dry method, then down the line should you wish to remove it in order to sell the car in its original color, then you can.
+Another great benefit is that vinyl protects the original paint, especially when the film is applied using the dry method.
+Down the line, wrap removal is easy, and the car can be sold in its original color.

-What’s more, the camo car wrap has continuously protected your vehicle from the harmful effects of the sun’s UV radiation, and also worked to protect it from harmful debris on the road.
-In this sense it’s a good investment and a near-perfect OEM paint job on an older car helps to increase its resale value.
+Moreover, the camo car wrap has continuously protected your vehicle from the harmful effects of the sun's UV radiation and also worked to protect it from road debris.
+In this sense, it's a good investment, and a near-perfect OEM paint job on an older car helps to increase resale value.

-The other benefit, as we touched on above, is that vinyls are removable.
-It’s not the same if you get a ceramic coating, which has to be able to wear down or face being polished off in a grueling polishing process.
+The other benefit, as we touched on above, is that vinyl is removable.
+It's not the same as using a ceramic coating, which has to wear off or be polished down.

 Drawbacks of a Camo Vinyl Wrap

-If the vinyl is applied using the wet wrap method, then you might actually end up not being able to safely remove it without damaging your paint.
-This can negate financial savings that you made by applying the film yourself using the more accessible wet wrap method.
+If the vinyl is applied using the wet wrap method, you might be unable to safely remove the covering without damaging your paint.
+This can negate your financial savings from applying the film yourself.

 Conclusion: Is Camo Car Wrap Worth It?

-Some people don’t like the camo look, but others think it looks trendy and fun.
-If you have a good reason to apply paint protection to your car, and if you have the budget to have it professionally applied, and if you happen to like the camo look, then nothing should stop you.
-When you do all the steps right, there are great benefits to be had for you and your car.
-Don’t worry, you’ll always be able to find where you parked, the camouflage isn’t that effective!
+Some people don't like the camo look, but others think it looks trendy and fun.
+Nothing should stop you if you have a good reason to apply paint protection to your car, have the budget for professional installation, and like the camo look.
+When you do all the steps right, there are significant benefits for you and your car.
+Don't worry; you'll always be able to find where you parked.
+The camouflage isn't that effective!